 So, first, you need to rinse your rice before putting it into the Instant Pot.
 This coats each grain in some water, which prevents it from clumping and from causing a burn notice in your Instant Pot, so don’t skip this.

-To rinse rice, measure it into a fine mesh strainer, like this, or colander with holes smaller than rice.
+To rinse rice, measure it into a fine mesh strainer or colander with holes smaller than rice.
 Rinse it under the tap in your sink until all of the rice has been touched by water.
 Then shake it downwards so most of the water leaves the rice.
 Then put the rice into the Instant Pot.

 How Much Salt To Use When Making Rice